JacklStevens/Portfolio/README.md

        Resturant Database Managment Application and Chat Bot:

-Below is the application that I created for a resturant database that I created inspired by one of my previous employers, Drake.
-Drake is a small resturant in Bend, OR and I was a line cook there for many years.
-Resturants in general are very unorganized and a non data driven industry, which inspired me to try to make them more organized.
+Below is the application that I created for a restaurant database that I created inspired by one of my previous employers, Drake.
+Drake is a small restaurant in Bend, OR and I was a line cook there for many years.
+Restaurants in general are very unorganized and a non data driven industry, which inspired me to try to make them more organized.
 Below is the ERD for my database followed by the applications home page and a couple of the subsequent pages.
 I created the database in Microsoft SQL Server and the Application in Visual Studio using C#.
 The first subsequent page shows how I was able to alter customer data through the application.
 The next is a page that shows orders by customer selected.

 <br>
   <img src="ERD.png" height="350"> <img src="AppMain.png" height="275"> <img src="App1.png" height="318"> <img src="App2.png" height="275">

-My favorite part of this project however was the Chat Bot that I created for Drake that I named "DrakeGPT".
+My favorite part of this project however was the Chatbot that I created for Drake that I named "DrakeGPT".
 This bot was connected to the database and could answer any question that was surrounding the orders, customers, ingredients and dishes.

 <br>
   <img src="DrakeGPT.png" height="460">